TCS Reports Q2 Net Profit of ₹12,075 Crore, Addresses H-1B Visa Concerns

 While TCS has shown its first constant currency revenue growth in three quarters, the impact of global economic uncertainties may continue to pose challenges.
 The company's ability to maintain this growth trajectory and improve profitability will be closely watched by investors and industry analysts in the coming quarters.

 As the IT services landscape evolves, TCS's performance in navigating these changes and maintaining its market leadership will remain a key focus for stakeholders.
-The omission of employee data in this quarter's results may also draw attention and raise questions about workforce trends within the company.
+The significant workforce reduction and the company's stance on H-1B visa changes indicate a strategic shift in its operational approach, which may shape the company's future growth and efficiency.

 Historical Stock Returns for Tata Consultancy Services